-As the EUR USD pairing is so popular, there are virtually no arbitrage opportunities, yet this currency pair is still one of the most common chosen by Forex traders.
-As it is also the most liquid currency pairing in the world, the EURUSD offers low bid-ask spreads as well as constant liquidity for investors who want to sell or buy.
+As the EUR/USD pairing is so popular, there are virtually no arbitrage opportunities, yet this currency pair is still one of the commonest chosen by Forex traders.
+As it is also the most liquid currency pairing in the world, the EUR/USD offers low bid–ask spreads as well as constant liquidity for investors who want to sell or buy.
 The popularity of this pairing is increased because both of these features are of incredible importance to speculators.
-Due to the vast numbers of market participants and constantly available financial and economic data, traders are able to consistently re-examine and formulate their opinions and positions on this currency pair, and the constant activity allows for high volatility levels leading to great opportunities for traders to make a profit.
-The combination of volatility and liquidity makes the EUR USD pair a great place for newcomers to Forex trading to begin their exploration of the financial markets, however they should also bear in mind that a good understanding of risk management is essential when trading foreign currencies.
+Due to the vast numbers of market participants and constantly available financial and economic data, traders are able to constantly re-examine and reformulate their opinions and positions on this currency pair, and the perpetual activity allows for high volatility levels, leading to great opportunities for traders to make a profit.
+The combination of volatility and liquidity makes the EUR/USD pair a great place for newcomers to Forex trading to begin their exploration of the financial markets.
+They should also bear in mind, however, that a good understanding of risk management is essential when trading foreign currencies.

 Facts About the US Dollar

 The United States Dollar has its own very important and unique role to play in the international finance world.
-As the globe’s most commonly accepted reserve currency, the American Dollar is used in settling the majority of international financial transactions and the central banks around the world hold a large proportion of their foreign currency reserves in US Dollars.
-Many small countries either opt to peg the value of their own nation’s currency to the Dollar or even use the US Dollar as their own currency in place of developing one of their own.
+As the globe’s most commonly accepted reserve currency, the American Dollar is used in settling the majority of international financial transactions, and the central banks around the world hold a large proportion of their foreign currency reserves in US Dollars.
+Many small countries either opt to peg the value of their own nation’s currency to the Dollar, or even use the US Dollar as their own currency in place of developing one of their own.
 The US Dollar is also used to set gold prices and the prices of many commodities as well as being the currency of choice for conducting OPEC oil transactions.
 The combination of these factors all contribute to making the US Dollar the most important currency in the world.
-As the US Dollar is also the most frequently traded world currency, the majority of foreign currencies trade against it more frequently that in any other currency pairing.
-Therefore, any investor who is embarking upon Forex trading should develop a firm understanding of the factors which drive the American economy and pay attention to the direction in which the Dollar is heading.
+As the US Dollar is also the most frequently traded world currency, the majority of foreign currencies trade against it more frequently than in any other currency pairing.
+With this in mind, any investor who is embarking on Forex trading should develop a firm understanding of the factors that drive the American economy, and pay attention to the direction in which the Dollar is heading.